Repentance Before Baptism?

 The scriptures teach that baptism should be preceded by repentance.
 Some religious leaders are so happy when sinners request to be baptized that they rush them into the baptistery without making sure if they are truly ready for the service.
-The Lord through the Holy Spirit puts Godly sorrow in the heart of the sinner “For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death” (2 Corinthians 7:10).
+The Lord through the Holy Spirit puts Godly sorrow in the heart of the sinner to lead him to hate sin.
+“For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death” (2 Corinthians 7:10).
 Then, genuine repentance follows.

-John the Baptist asked Herod not just to acknowledge his sin and ask forgiveness and continue to live with Herodias.
-Herod had married her (Mark 6:17).
-But John asked him to put Herodias away because she was his brother’s wife and “It [was] not lawful for [Herod] to have her” (Mark 6:18).
-The law of Moses strictly prohibited a marriage such as that between Herod and Herodias (Lev.
-18:16; 20:21).
+John the Baptist asked Herod not just to acknowledge his sin and ask forgiveness and continue to live with Herodias, “his brother Philip’s wife” (Mark 6:17).
+But John asked him to put Herodias away because “it [was] not lawful for [Herod] to have her” (Mark 6:18).
+The law of Moses strictly prohibited a marriage such as that (Leviticus 18:16; 20:21).

 In His service,